MyFactomWallet/factombip44/README.md

 # Factom Bip44

-Generate addresses off your 12 word seed.
+Generate addresses off your 12-word mnemonic seed.
 Same seed as EnterpriseWallet and factom-walletd.

 There are faster ways to do this, but this gets the job done easily.
 It does a lot of computation more than once if you end up generating a lot of addresses.